sonyarianto/gobete/README.md

 # gobete

 Hi! gobete is short for "Go backend template".
 It is a boilerplate backend API built with Go and the Fiber web framework.
-It provides a solid foundation for building RESTful APIs with features like user authentication, database integration, and more.
+It provides a solid foundation for building RESTful APIs.

 ## Features